SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-api-management.md

 In this section, you will configure a pipeline for shipping diagnostic logs from Azure Monitor to an Event Hub.

 1. To set up the Azure Event Hubs source in Sumo Logic, refer to the [Azure Event Hubs Source for Logs](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 1. To create the diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/data-factory/monitor-configure-diagnostics).
-Perform the steps below for each Azure api management account that you want to monitor.
+Perform the steps below for each Azure API management account that you want to monitor.
    1. Choose **Stream to an event hub** as the destination.
    1. Select `allLogs`.
    1. Use the Event Hub namespace and Event Hub name configured in the previous step in the destination details section.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.<br/><img src={useBaseUrl('img/send-data/azure-apimanagement-logs.png')} alt="Azure API Management logs" style={{border: '1px solid gray'}} width="800" />